vsmysee/awesome-it-history/README.md

 2018 Powerful: Building a Culture of Freedom and Responsibility

 2018 Feature Engineering for Machine Learning: Principles and Techniques for Data Scientists

+2018 Chris Richardson Microservices Patterns: With examples in Java

+2018 Technology Strategy Patterns: Architecture as Strategy

 2019 zeebe